Leopard Seals - Hydrurga leptonyx

 Fortunately however, attacks are very rare, partly due to the fact that where leopard seals live, they don't encounter many humans and partly that when they do, they overwhelmingly choose not to attack them.

 The only recorded death caused by a leopard sealTo date there is a single recorded fatality caused by a leopard seal.
 The sad case of 28 year old marine biologist Kirsty Brown who was killed in July 2003 at the British Antarctic Survey Rothera base while snorkeling with a colleague in shallow water about 20m from the shore.
-She was attacked by a leopard seal that hadn't been seen before the attack (leopard seals are ambush hunters), she was heard to scream and then disappeared from view.
-As a shore party launched a rescue boat, she was seen to surface briefly with the seal and then disappear again, her snorkeling buddy last saw her at a depth of about 5m being held by the seal.
+She was attacked by a leopard seal that hadn't been seen before the attack, she was heard to scream and then disappeared from view.
+As a shore party launched a rescue boat she surfaced briefly with the seal and then disappear again, her snorkeling buddy last saw her at a depth of about 5m being held by the seal.
 Ten minutes later the seal was seen with Kirsty about 1km away holding Kirsty by the head, she was face down.
 As the rescue boat approached, one of the crew began to hit the surface of the water with a shovel and then when close enough, to hit the seal which released her and swam away.

 The base doctor attempted resuscitation though after an hour of trying, Kirsty was pronounced dead.
 She had died from drowning, her depth gauge recorded a maximum depth of 70.1m to which the seal had taken her.